luispabon/sway-ubuntu-deb-build/README.md

 Ubuntu 19.04 build system for sway and related tools.
 Docker based.

-You do need `docker.io` and `make` installed.
-If you want `clipman` for clipboard, and your user on the docker group (otherwise you need to sudo the make commands).
+You do need `docker.io` and `make` installed, and your user on the docker group (otherwise you need to sudo the make commands).

 If you want `clipman` for clipboard management, you also need go.